-Name of the Program: Master of Commerce (M.Com) Name of the Course: COST AUDIT Course Credits Course Credits No. of Hours per Week Total No. of Teaching Hours 2 Credits 2 Hrs 30 Hrs
+Name of the Program: Master of Commerce (M.Com) Name of the Course: COST AUDIT Course Code :ELA07 Course Code :ELA07 Course Credits No. of Hours per Week Total No. of Teaching Hours 2 Credits 2 Hrs 30 Hrs of Cost Accountants

-- ❖ To acquire knowledge on various cost audit practices - To apply cost audit practices to all types of organizations for planning, decision making and control purposes in practical situations
+- To acquire knowledge on various cost audit practices - To apply cost audit practices to all types of organizations for planning, decision making and control purposes in practical situations

-Meaning of Cost Audit - Objectives of Cost Audit - Forms of Cost Audit - Differences between Cost Audit and Finance Audit - Advantages of Cost Audit - Limitations Cost Audit - Companies (Cost Records and Audit) Rules, 2014 - Role of Cost Accountants
+Meaning of Cost Audit - Objectives of Cost Audit - Forms of Cost Audit - Differences between Cost Audit and Finance Audit - Advantages of Cost Audit - Limitations Cost Audit - Companies (Cost Records and Audit) Rules, 2014 - Role